Afterdrop

 stay solemn when you once in,

-a form of baptism, and its lession is to teach one to be slient and be present
+a form of baptism, and its lesson is to teach one to be slient and be present

 in stillness